nxskok/pasias/docs/24-pcfa.md

-It looks as if it does: ``sort the Factor 1 scores in descending order by absolute value, and display the first few''.
+It looks as if it does: "sort the Factor 1 scores in descending order by absolute value, and display the first few".
 The most extreme scores on Factor 1 are all negative: the most positive one (found above) was only about 1.70.